 In addition, the subproject schedules did not meet all four characteristics of a high quality, reliable schedule.
 Because an integrated master schedule consolidates subproject schedules, errors and reliability issues in subproject schedules will be reflected in higher-level schedules.
 Therefore, the larger master schedule is unreliable.
-Specifically, the subproject schedules partially met the "well-constructed" characteristic associated with reliable schedule estimates, in part because their critical paths could not be validated or they exhibited total float values that could allow activities.
+Specifically, the subproject schedules partially met the "well-constructed" characteristic associated with reliable schedule estimates, in part because their critical paths could not be validated or they exhibited total float values that could allow activities and milestones to slip months or years before delaying key program activities.
 A reliable schedule can assist with the systematic execution of a program and the means by which to gauge progress, identify and address potential problems, and promote accountability.